 Having antibacterial fresh herbs on hand is almost like having your own pharmacy.
 Over millions of years, many plants have evolved with the ability to fend off disease-causing microorganisms not for human benefit, but for their own.
 Plants can be subject to bacterial infection just like humans and other animals can, but are unable to physically clean themselves or move away from potential health hazards.
 As a result, a wide variety of plants have developed naturally antibacterial compounds within their tissues to ward off infection and illness.
 By harvesting your own fresh herbs, you can take advantage of this marvelous adaptation.

 Most people are aware of the antibacterial properties of plants such as eucalyptus and tea tree, but unfortunately these plants are not always readily accessible in your garden or the local farmer's market.
 Fortunately, there are a number of fresh herbs that grow easily in North America.
 So easily in fact, that some are even considered weeds.
 Among the more common choices are:

 Garlic is one of the most useful herbs to have in your garden or cupboard.
 Garlic has a long history of use as an antimicrobial agent, and was even given to soldier during both World Wars to prevent gangrene.
-According to the University of Maryland Medical Center, The primary active compound in garlic, allicin, has been shown to kill the bacteria that causes stomach ulcers and even treat and prevent the common cold.
+The primary active compound in garlic, allicin, has been shown to kill the bacteria that causes stomach ulcers and even treat and prevent the common cold.